-Today I am showing you how to cut watermelon, which is super handy in the summer.
+Today I am showing you how to cut watermelon into cubes and spears, which is super handy in the summer.

 Y’all need this little hack in your life.
 It saves so much money and it’s a fun way to serve up this delicious summer fruit!

-We could not keep it in the house!
+It was getting expensive to buy so much pre cut.
 I knew I had to start buying them and cutting them up myself.
-And I kid you not, we can eat one the size seen here in less than 48 hours. 🤣🙌🏻
+And I kid you not, we can eat a large watermelon the size seen here in less than 48 hours. 🤣🙌🏻

 How to peel watermelon

 First, with a sharp knife, cut off the stem ends.

 If you are going to be peeling and cutting the whole watermelon, cut off both ends.
 If you only want to do half, you can just cover the top of the half that you want to save with plastic wrap.
 This is the easiest way to keep your watermelon half fresh.